Transcript: Views, Kamma, Judgment

 All of these little judgments we have.
 Those all have to be dissolved eventually.

-The quick track is that every time you catch yourself doing it, thinking, “no, judgments are not good.”
+The quick track is that every time you catch yourself doing it, thinking, “No, judgments are not good.”
 You start with view.
 Like, “That doesn’t help anybody.
 It doesn’t matter if it sounds right, it’s wrong.
 Just don’t do it.”

 Just like the Dalai Lama said.
 “No, no, no, don’t do that.”